-Work-related Incident Rate Trends
+Work-related Incidence Rate Trends

-Two of the five private sector occupational injury and illness incidence rates published by the Bureau of Labor Statistics for 2016 decreased from 2015, while the remaining three incidence rates were unchanged.
+Three of the five private sector occupational injury and illness incidence rates published by BLS for 2020 decreased from 2019, while two increased substantially.

 - Data Table